Tom Haws Interesting Random Discoveries

 Top ten actions to reverse gum recession

 9. Be observant of the connection between your gums and other body processes.
 Experiment; be present; be alert.
 "There are no local diseases, only local symptoms."
 Notice the look, texture, nerve reports, and smell of your teeth and gums and other signs of bodily stress and infection such as acne, twitching, clenched jaw, jitters, anger, and other disease.
 Read and write.
 Keep a reliable written record/journal/log/diary/notepad.
 Avoid judging what you observe, but continue to observe yourself ever more realistically and often.
 "Teeth clenched.
 Interesting."
 "Screaming at son.
 Hmm, stress, resentment."
 "New mouth sore/pimple/ache.
 Ate _____ on Monday."
 "Gums looking nice.
 Interesting."
+"Clean morning breath.
+Different."
 "Song stuck in head.
 Interesting."

 8. Request a copy of your examination chart from your dentist, study it, and use it to guide your home care.
 It will tell you exactly where to brush/irrigate/floss/etc. most carefully.